 Word, Photoshop, etc.

-If you decide to make your own media kit, keep in mind that you may have a new program to learn, and that can take a while.
+If you decide to make your own media kit, keep in mind that you may have a new program to learn, which can take a while.
 Regardless of how simple a program is, there still is a learning curve with anything new you use.

 There are plenty of programs to create your media with, the most popular being Microsoft Word, Photoshop, Microsoft Illustrator, Adobe InDesign, Canva, and Picmonkey.